 9. Configure Active Directory Lookup

-While Connector rely on Google Cloud Directory Sync for syncing Active Directory users and groups, SharePoint connector needs to perform lookup with AD to fetch additional information about principals being synced.
+While other connectors rely on Google Cloud Directory Sync for syncing Active Directory users and groups, the SharePoint connector needs to perform lookup with AD to fetch additional information about the principals being synced.
 Use cases include

 - Mapping SID for a domain group to corresponding sAMAccountName.

 - Mapping user sAMAccountName to email address for SharePoint local group memberships.

 Required.
 Active directory hostname or IP address.

 Optional.
 Default is 389.
 Use 686 for ssl.